What is Modern Farmhouse Style

 In the newer modern farmhouse homes, you might find some of the below items mixed in with items from the above list…

 - White everything or neutral colors

 - Industrial type lights

 - Slipcovered couches

-There are a few things that you can start out with when building or remodeling a home with a modern farmhouse style in mind.
-Starting from scratch is such fun because you have a blank space and the possibilities are endless.
+There are a few things that you can start out with doing when building or remodeling a home with a modern farmhouse style in mind.
+Starting from scratch can be so much fun because you have a blank space and the possibilities are endless.

-The shiplap trend is here and going to be around for a while!
+The shiplap trend is here and going to be around for a while even if some say it’s not going!
 The added architectural lines and white color make rooms look bigger and brighter.
-There are so many tutorials and great photos for inspiration below are a few of my favorites.
+There are so many tutorials and great photos for inspiration below are a few of my favorites for you to see.

-Adding shiplap to walls or whole rooms can be tedious but does not have to break the bank.
+Adding shiplap to walls or whole rooms can be tedious but does not have to break the bank whenyou do it.
 It is also a project most can do on their own.
 Might have to beg the hubby first though!